Find a Respite at Front Street

 Sallie Sauer from Garden City, SC visited with her daughter Donna

-grandfather who lived on North Wheaton Avenue.
-His brother James was
+her grandfather who lived on North Wheaton Avenue.
+His brother James

-the 1st golf professional at Chicago Golf Club in 1895.
-After James
+was the 1st golf professional at Chicago Golf Club in 1895.
+After

-and his brothers David and Robert, also golf professionals, came to
+James and his brothers David and Robert, also golf professionals,

-Wheaton from St. Andrews, Scotland the rest of the family joined them.
+came to Wheaton from St. Andrews, Scotland the rest of the family

+joined them.
 The family is buried in Wheaton Cemetery.
-Helen Hays stopped by from
+Helen Hays

-Aurora, CO for information on the Eastland disaster for a historical
+stopped by from Aurora, CO for information on the Eastland disaster

 People always think of the Center when they have some interesting